cccbyi/cccbyi.github.io/_publications/2014-07-02-paper-title-Robust Joint Beamforming and Jamming for Secure AF Networks:Low-Complexity Design.md

 ---
-title: "Robust Joint Beamforming and Jamming for Secure AF Networks: Low-Complexity Design"
+title: "Robust Joint Beamforming and Jamming for Secure AF Networks:Low-Complexity Design"
 collection: publications
 category: manuscripts
-permalink: /publication/2014-07-02-paper-title-Robust Joint Beamforming and Jamming for Secure AF Networks: Low-Complexity Design.md
+permalink: /publication/2014-07-02-paper-title-Robust Joint Beamforming and Jamming for Secure AF Networks:Low-Complexity Design.md
 excerpt: "The paper proposes a robust joint CB and CJ design for an AF relay network with multiple eavesdroppers and imperfect CSI.
 Using SDR and ICA, the nonconvex problem is transformed into a sequence of convex problems to maximize the worst-case secrecy rate.
 The proposed design is efficient and guarantees convergence to a KKT solution."
 date: 2014-07-02
 venue: 'IEEE Transactions on Vehicular Technology'